Iraqi Air Force: Post-invasion

 It was reported in December 2007 that a deal had been reached between the Iraqi government and Serbia for the sale of arms and other military equipment including 36 Lasta 95 basic trainers.
 It was speculated that Iraq might buy 50 Aérospatiale Gazelle attack helicopters from France.
 In July 2008, Iraq had formally requested an order for 24 light attack and reconnaissance helicopters.
 The aircraft would either be the U.S. Army's new ARH-70 helicopter or the MH-6 Little Bird.

 On October 14, 2008, Aviation Week reported that two Hellfire-equipped Cessna 208Bs were spotted at an ATK facility in Meacham Airport, Fort Worth, Texas.
-The Iraqi air force was due to receive 3 armed Cessna 208Bs in December 2008, with two more to be delivered in 2009.
+The Iraqi air force was due to receive three armed Cessna 208Bs in December 2008, with two more to be delivered in 2009.
 This represented the first IQAF strike capability since the start of the war in 2003.

 The Iraqi government announced in November 2008 that the Iraqi Air Force would purchase 108 aircraft through 2011.
 Ultimately the force was to have consisted of up to 516 total aircraft by 2015, then 550 total aircraft by 2018.
 Specific types being purchased included Eurocopter EC635 and Bell ARH-70 type helicopters.
 Additionally, 24 T-6 Texan II aircraft would be purchased for the light attack role.

 Over the summer of 2008, the Defense Department announced that the Iraqi government wanted to order more than 400 armored vehicles and other equipment worth up to $3 billion, and six C-130J transport planes, worth up to $1.5 billion.

 Iraq was due to buy 28 Czech-made L-159 training jets valued at $1 billion (770 million euros).
 Twenty-four of the planes would be new, while four would come from Czech surplus stocks.
 Later the deal fell through.
-However afterwards the Czech aviation company Aero Vodochody reportedly agreed to sell 12 of the jets, although the deal wasn't yet approved by both countries' governments.
+However afterwards the Czech aviation company Aero Vodochody reportedly agreed to sell twelve of the jets, although the deal was not yet approved by both countries' governments.
 There were talks to buy Czech made combat aircraft Aero L-159 Alca with possible sale or oil trade of either 24 or 36 aircraft from Czech Air Force surplus.
 The purchase was not done and as of 2013, the Czech Republic has not been able to secure its first export deal for its L-159 Alca fighter aircraft.
 The deal for 24/36 Czech L-159 aircraft was cancelled; instead South Korea supersonic KAI T50 have been chosen (24 aircraft).
 But in April 2014, Iraq decided to buy 12 second-hand (conserved) L-159 for $200 million.